-Deep Neural Networks are powerful models that have achieved excellent performance on difficult learning tasks, however a longstanding challenge is efficiently modeling sequential data longer than a few thousand-time steps.
-The usual paradigms for designing sequence models involve recurrence (e.g. RNNs) or convolutions (e.g. CNNs), which each come with tradeoffs.
+A longstanding challenge in the field of machine learning is efficiently modelling sequential data longer than a few thousand-time steps.
+The usual paradigms for designing sequence models involve recurrence (e.g., RNNs) or convolutions (e.g., CNNs), each of which come with tradeoffs.
 For example, RNNs suffer from a "vanishing gradient" which empirically limits their ability to handle long sequences.
 CNNs encode local context and enjoy fast, parallelizable training, but are not sequential, resulting in more expensive inference and an inherent limitation on the context length.